 First, before reaching for a can of bug spray to kill indoor bugs take a moment to consider the possible consequences.
 Traditional indoor bug sprays can fill your home with toxic chemicals, resulting in serious health complications for your family and pets—but not Cedarcide.

-Whenever you spot bugs inside—like in your cabinets, on flooring, or countertops—simply spray them with family-safe Cedarcide All-Purpose Bug Spray for an instant kill.
+Whenever you spot bugs inside—like in your cabinets, on flooring, or countertops—simply spray them with family-safe Cedarcide Original for an instant kill.

-To help prevent bugs from moving indoors or returning, spray common bug problem areas and entry points like countertops, windowsills, doorways, baseboards, pet spaces, etc weekly with Cedarcide All-Purpose Bug Spray.
+To help prevent bugs from moving indoors or returning, spray common bug problem areas and entry points like countertops, windowsills, doorways, baseboards, pet spaces, etc weekly, also with Cedarcide Original.

-Pets and people are a common vehicle for bugs to enter our homes—even in fall.
+Pets and people are common vehicles for bugs to enter our homes—even in fall.
 Before and after going outdoors for walks, hikes, dog park visits, etc, it’s important to guard yourself and your pets against biting bugs like fleas and ticks (always check your pets for ticks, too!).

 8. USE NON-TOXIC OUTDOOR PESTICIDES